 - Find a purpose/volunteer

-Some herbs are contraindicated for some medical conditions, so it is always recommended that you speak with a qualified healthcare practitioner to determine which herbs are right for you.
+Some herbs are not recommended during pregnancy or with some medical conditions, so it is always recommended that you speak with a qualified healthcare practitioner to determine which herbs are right for you.
+(Sources: 29, 30)

 - Ashwagandha (Withania somnifera)

 This combination adaptogen blend has helped a number of my clients improve their energy and stress levels:

 We all know that life is about so much more than checking things off of our “To-Do List” (as satisfying as that may be).
 But, as hard as it can be to slow down and give our body the nurture and rest that it needs, it is absolutely critical for our HPA axis and our overall health!